 What is bulk transacting?

-Bulk transacting helps you efficiently collect funds, make bulk payments and make multi BPAY® payments from your client's Cash Management Account (CMA).
+Bulk transacting helps you efficiently collect funds, make bulk payments and make multi BPAY® payments from your client's Cash Management Account (CMA), Accelerator Account and Wrap Cash Account.

 What authority is required for bulk transacting?